-Standpipe readings have been taken on five occasions and give a reasonable indication of the seasonal range of the groundwater table level, given the low permeability nature of the Claygate Member and the timing of measurements during the January 2014 exceptional wet period.
+Historically standpipe readings were taken on five occasions.
+These give a reasonable indication of the seasonal range of the groundwater table level.
+Taking a precautionary approach to the groundwater flow truncation and mitigation, an informed assessment has been made of the flows.